 Newton explained that the differing refractions of colors in

-sunlight was responsible for the colors of primary and secondary
+sunlight were responsible for the colors of primary and secondary

 rainbows, thus completing the inquiry begun by Alhazen in 1025.

 Isaac Newton’s first reflecting telescope, finished in

 late 1668, had an object mirror with a diameter of 2 inches, a

 length of 6 and a quarter inches, and a small diagonal mirror to

 reflect the image to an eyepiece at the side of the telescope.
 He